Saeed-gondle/natours-api/README.md

 A complete Node.js RESTful API for a fictional tours company, built with Express, MongoDB, and Mongoose.
 This project demonstrates best practices in API design, authentication, security, and documentation.

+> **📚 Learning Project**: This API is originally developed by [Jonas Schmedtmann](https://github.com/jonasschmedtmann) as part of his comprehensive Node.js course.
+This repository represents my learning journey and rebuilding of the API to master Node.js, Express, and MongoDB development concepts taught in Jonas's excellent course.

 ---

 ## 🚀 Features